jackjohn7/jackjohn7/README.md

 # ME

 I work as a full stack web developer while also attending university in pursuit of a Computer Science degree.
-I'm in my second year.
+I'm going into my third year.
 Known as the CRUD master in the office.
+Really enjoying Golang right now.

 I'm always paying attention to the bleeding edge technologies that I think have potential to shake things up in the enterprise space.